 Climate change is already here on our islands.
 Storm surges are getting worse and the seasons have changed as well.
 Our gardens now get flooded with salt water, and our homes, cemetery, school and community centre are all at risk.

-Our sacred sites where we do ceremonies, and the knowledge and connection to Country that our ancestors have passed down for 65,000 years could be lost.
+Our sacred sites where we do ceremonies, and the knowledge and connection to Country that our ancestors have passed down for thousands of years could be lost.